 I spent five wonderful days in Mexico City.
 The people, the vibe, the food, the beaches; it’s a dream.
-I have been traveling throughout Mexico for some time now and it is by far one of my favorite countries.
-This particular trip was a birthday present to my mom.
+I have been traveling throughout Mexico for some time now, and it is by far one of my favorite countries.
+This particular trip was a birthday present for my mom.

-We arrived at Benito Juárez International Airport and took a taxi for $250 Mexican Pesos to our beautiful apartment booked through Innclusive.
-The first taxi driver quoted us $300 pesos and the second told us $350.
+We arrived at Benito Juárez International Airport and took a taxi for 250 Mexican Pesos to our beautiful apartment booked through Innclusive.
+The first taxi driver quoted us 300 pesos and the second told us 350.
 I turned them down and waited for another driver who gave us a better price.
 We stayed in the neighborhood of Condesa, away from the hustle and bustle of Centro.
-Condesa is lined with trees, plenty of delicious restaurants, and an amazing park.
+Condesa is lined with lush greenery, plenty of delicious restaurants, and a fantastic park.

 On our last day, we visited Teotihuacan Pyramids.
-I decided to book a tour and the driver picked us up from our apartment in a comfortable air-conditioned van.
+I decided to book a tour, and the driver picked us up from our apartment in a comfortable air-conditioned van.
 We were taken to the pyramids but also stopped along the way at the Plaza De Las Tres Culturas and Basilica De Guadalupe.
 I climbed the Pyramid of the Sun and the Pyramid of the Moon.
-I’ve always heard that it was a difficult climb but I found it quite easy.
-Initially, you will feel it, however, there are areas to stop along the way and rest and take pictures.
-I took advantage of that and before I knew it, I was at the top.
-I felt so proud; it was such an amazing experience.
+I’ve always heard that it was a challenging climb, but I found it quite easy.
+Initially, you will feel it.
+However, there are areas to stop along the way and rest and take pictures.
+I took advantage of that, and before I knew it, I was at the top.
+I was so proud of myself.
 Unfortunately, my mom chickened out.
 My recommendation is to climb in an S-shape instead of straight on.